-The RC comprises Dr. Loke Yu alias Loke Hoi Lam as chairman, Mr. Mak Shiu Chung, Godfrey, Mr. Wan Hing Pui and Mr. Heng Victor Ja Wei.
-For the year ended 31 December 2021, all members except Mr. Wan Hing Pui of the RC had attended the RC meeting.
-Mr. Wan Hing Pui resigned as an independent executive director of the Company with effect from 1 July 2021.
+The RC comprises Dr. Loke Yu alias Loke Hoi Lam as chairman, Mr. Mak Shiu Chung, Godfrey, and Mr. Heng Victor Ja Wei.
+For the year ended 31 December 2022, all members of the RC had attended the two (2) RC meeting.